4 min read

 Microsoft 365 E5 and P2 licenses offer advanced risk detection, automated attack disruption, and enhanced monitoring capabilities.

-Microsoft 365 security is evolving rapidly, and attackers are adapting just as quickly.
-The strategies discussed in this episode, including layered email protection, managed device policies, advanced authentication, and domain controls, are essential for reducing risk and maintaining business continuity.
-By implementing these practical steps and staying informed about emerging threats, organizations can build a resilient security posture that keeps data and operations protected.
+Microsoft 365 security is evolving fast, and attackers are adapting just as quickly.
+Layered email protection, managed device policies, advanced authentication, and domain controls are all essential for reducing risk and maintaining business continuity.
+Staying informed about emerging threats and acting on these steps helps organizations build a stronger security posture that protects data and operations.

-For ongoing updates and practical insights on Microsoft 365 security, subscribe to the Demystifying Microsoft podcast.
+For ongoing updates and insights on Microsoft 365 security, subscribe to the Demystifying Microsoft podcast.

 If you have questions about how these security strategies could impact your organization or want to discuss options for deploying advanced protections, connect with a Sourcepass Center of Excellence for Microsoft expert today.